SD-Group-17/RobocupPy/README.md

 The above is example code showing a single 2 player team, where player 0 acts as goalie and player 1 goes ahead to score a goal.

-in your verison, do not edit the first 3 lines, these are necessary for running a game.
+In your verison, do not edit the first 3 lines, these are necessary for running a game.

 You must always return a skill from the robocup class.
 See provided documentation for the Robocup class in Robocup.py for a list of these skills, and how to call on them.